Runza (restaurant): Promotions

 Runza is a vendor in Memorial Stadium, home of the Nebraska Cornhuskers football team, In 2017, the Omaha Storm Chasers, Omaha's Triple-A affiliate of the Kansas City Royals Major League Baseball team, rebranded themselves as the "Omaha Runzas" in a cross-promotional event.
 The team's rebranded uniforms featured a cartoon runza sandwich and shared the green and yellow livery of the Runza restaurant chain.
 Runza operated a 1950s themed Rock n' Roll Runza featuring memorabilia, vintage automobiles and roller skating carhops out of downtown Lincoln from 1991 to 2004.

+Temperature Tuesday

+In 2010, Runza introduced their Temperature Tuesdays promotion.
+In January and February, the coldest temperature at a Runza at 6AM would be the price of an original Runza sandwich with the purchase of medium french fries and a drink (ex. if the coldest temperature at a Runza was 11° at Ogallala, an original Runza would be 11¢ with purchase of a medium fry and drink).
+If the temperature was below zero, a Runza would be free with the purchase of a medium fry and drink.
+The promotion has since been shortened to only take place in January.

+Breakfast Runzas

+A breakfast Runza with scrambled eggs, sausage, cream cheese, green peppers, onion, and American cheese was sold at a few locations in the 1980s but did not stay on the menu.
+In 2024 and 2025, Runza would bring back the Breakfast Runza for one day only at select locations, with all the proceeds going to charity.
+Breakfast Runzas were sold in Lincoln in April of 2024, Hastings (where the breakfast Runza recipe originated from) in July of 2024, Omaha in September of 2024, and Broken Bow in October of 2025.

 Nebraska Union controversy

-The Runza restaurant operating in the Nebraska Union, the student union at the University of Nebraska–Lincoln, closed in 2018 after a decade of operating in the location.
+The Runza restaurant operating in the Nebraska Union, the student union at the University of Nebraska–Lincoln (UNL), closed in 2018 after a decade of operating in the location.
 The Runza was outbid by a combination of two vendors (Steak 'n Shake and Chick-fil-A franchisees) bidding together.
-There was public outcry from the student body, as the runza is strongly identified as a Nebraskan dish, and students felt that it should be sold at Nebraska's flagship university.
-Runza returned to the university in 2025 as a vendor inside the Selleck Hall food court.
+There was public outcry from the student body, as the runza is strongly identified as a Nebraskan dish, and students felt that it should be sold on UNL's campus.
+Runza eventually returned to the university in 2025.